AriaFallah/WebpackTutorial/part1/README.md

 More realistically here are some reasons you would want to use webpack.

-* Lets you
+Lets you
   * Bundle your js files into a single file
   * Use npm packages in your frontend code
-  * Write ES6/ES7 javascript (with help from babel)
+  * Write ES6/ES7 JavaScript (with help from babel)
   * Minify/Optimize code
   * Turn LESS/SCSS into CSS
   * Use HMR (Hot Module Replacement)
-  * Include any type of file into your javascript
+  * Include any type of file into your JavaScript
   * A lot more advanced stuff, which I won't cover

 ##### Why do I want these features?

-* Bundle js files - Lets you write modular javascript, but you do not need to include a separate `<script>` tag for each js file.
+* Bundle JS files - Lets you write modular JavaScript, but you do not need to include a separate `<script>` tag for each JS file.
 (Configurable in case you do need more than one js file)

 * Use npm packages in your frontend code - npm is the biggest ecosystem of open source code on the internet.
 Chances are you can save writing code by taking a look at npm, and including the packages you want in your frontend.

-* ES6/ES7 - Adds lots of features to javascript that makes it more powerful and easier to write.
+* ES6/ES7 - Adds lots of features to JavaScript that makes it more powerful and easier to write.
 [Look here for an intro](https://github.com/DrkSephy/es6-cheatsheet).

 * Minify/Optimize Code - Reduces the size of file that you're distributing.
 Benefits include things